cloudposse/docs/content/local-development-environments/vagrant.md

 ![](/images/6e84876-vagrant.png)
 # Background

 Vagrant by HashiCorp is responsbile for setting up development environments under VirtualBox.
 Vagrant handles all configuration management and makes it easy to share development environments by developers.

-##### :information_source: IMPORTANT
+{{% dialog type="info" icon="fa-info-circle" title="Important" %}}
 > Vagrant is no longer recommended as a means of provisioning local development environments.
 We recommend using [Docker Compose](doc:docker-compose) instead.
+{{% /dialog %}}

 VirtualBox by Oracle is responsible for running Linux Virtual Machines.

 Both packages are free and Open Source.